Cosmicflows-4: Introduction

 Coincidences of distance measurements by different methodologies to members of a common group enables the stitching of samples into a coherent ensemble.
 Our discussion will turn first to the important matter of the definition of groups in \S\ref{sec:groups}.
-Subsequent sections will give attention to each of the seven methodologies that provide most of our distances.
+Subsequent sections will focus on each of the seven methodologies that provide most of our distances.
 We begin with the numerically dominant TFR (\S\ref{sec:TFR}) and FP (\S\ref{sec:FP}) components, benefiting from overlaps between large samples to establish coherence in a core compilation.
-We then give attention to the SBF (\S\ref{sec:sbf}) and SNIa (\S\ref{sec:sn}) contributions that are modest in number but that impose demanding constraints.
-There is a brief discussion of SNII (\S\ref{sec:snii}) that at this point makes a relatively small contribution.
-This entire edifice is then be linked to foundational TRGB (\S\ref{sec:trgb}) and CPLR (\S\ref{sec:cplr}) information, these in turn grounded by geometrical maser\footnote{Studies of nuclear maser systems provide an eighth methodology and one that gives independent absolute distance estimates but these are only available for six galaxies.
-Discussed in \S\ref{sec:maser}.} , eclipsing binary, and parallax observations.
+We then focus on the SBF (\S\ref{sec:sbf}) and SN~Ia (\S\ref{sec:sn}) contributions that are modest in number but that impose demanding constraints.
+There is a brief discussion of SN~II (\S\ref{sec:snii}) that at this point makes a relatively small contribution.
+This entire edifice is then be linked to foundational TRGB (\S\ref{sec:trgb}) and CPLR (\S\ref{sec:cplr}) information, these in turn grounded by geometrical maser\footnote{Studies of nuclear maser systems provide an eighth methodology and one that gives independent absolute distance estimates but these are only available for six galaxies discussed in \S\ref{sec:maser}.} , eclipsing binary, and parallax observations.
 The integration of methodologies is discussed in \S \ref{sec:all}.
-The data products and a brief description of properties are given attention in \S \ref{sec:catalog} and \S \ref{sec:properties}.
-Then \S \ref{sec:summary} provides a summary.
+The data products and a brief description of properties are discussed in Sections \ref{sec:catalog} and \ref{sec:properties}.
+Then, \S \ref{sec:summary} provides a summary.